 At the end of March 1866 auctioneer Fred Paling offered for sale all the firm’s stock and capital equipment … 200 pairs of boots and shoes, laces, leather, iron and wood lasts, rolling machines, sewing and pricking machines, one weighing machine and a large cutting out machine, miscellaneous tools, fixtures, fittings and furniture.

-And into the premises in that March moved Scales and Salter, boot and shoe stores, a firm which was already established in Leeds, Liverpool and Derby … and eventually in many other places !!
+It was then that, into the premises in that March moved Scales and Salter, boot and shoe stores, a firm which was already established in Leeds, Liverpool and Derby … and eventually in many other places !!

 In 1866 the shop was granted permission by the Local Board to erect a window blind over the footpath.

-William Richard Lawson came to Bath Street from Pudsey near Leeds about 1870 with his wife and young daughter to be the manager of the stores, which were now numbered 106 Bath Street.
+William Richard Lawson came to Bath Street from Pudsey near Leeds about 1870 with his wife Martha and young daughter Clara Adelaide, to be the manager of the stores.

 Consequently, at the age of 32 he left his native area to attempt to build up a business in Derby but experiencing financial difficulties there he moved on to Codnor.
 After initial success further problems led to his arrival at Ilkeston.

-(Born in 1854 the first daughter of Richard and Myra was registered as Eleanor Holyoake Riley).
+(Born in 1854 Richard’s first daughter was registered as Eleanor Holyoake Riley).

 The 1861 census finds his family in Granby Street but he soon moved into Bath Street where he traded for the most of the rest of his life — although the 1891 census shows him at Jessop Street in Codnor, though still trading at Bath Street.